Grufferz/wizards-of-twiddly/Readme.txt

 Use Mouse to aim spells.
 Mouse button to fire.

-N to change current spell
+N to change current spell.

 Each spell reduces mana, walk around to recharge.

+P picks up items/treasure.

+Use [ or ] to cycle through held items and U to use item.

 Enemies: